 With that in mind, despite disappointing draft lottery results, the Red Wings appear to be on the upswing.
 Their 4th overall pick in 2020 netted them Lucas Raymond, a young star that should help them score for years to come.

+Additionally, their 6th overall pick from 2019, defenceman Moritz Seider, is favored to win the Calder Trophy (Rookie of the Year) in 2022.
 It might have taken him a few years, but Yzerman’s work is starting to pay off, and it could result in a Red Wings playoff birth sooner rather than later.

 In terms of investment pieces, his RCs probably aren’t the best options, although PSA 10 versions of the first OPC card (#67) will sell for four figures depending on the buyer.
 (This also makes it one of the more expensive hockey cards from the era.)

-We’d look to more modern Yzerman cards, particularly autographed and game-used patch editions, especially if you’d prefer to invest in true high-end options.
+We’d look to more modern Yzerman cards, particularly autographed and game-used patch editions, especially if you’d prefer to invest in accurate high-end options.
 For example, his 1996-97 Upper Deck Game Jerseys is one of the better cards you’ll find, while it still has a vintage feel.